Just-Do-Stuff/rhcsa-practice-lab/README.md

 # RHCSA Practice Lab

-A community-driven practice repository to prepare for the **Red Hat Certified System Administrator (RHCSA)** exam.

 ## 🔍 Purpose
 This repository provides hands-on, exam-style exercises for each RHCSA objective.
 It’s designed to help learners practice tasks aligned with real-world system administration scenarios.